 Green Harbor, an inlet in South Marshfield is a year round commercial fishing port.
 The nearby village of Brant Rock was reportedly the location of the first radio transmission.

-Boating season is largely over in Green Harbor, with the exception of the commercial guys.
-I took a trip down here on Saturday morning after not really spending much time down here during the regular season.
-Located at the Southern tip of Marshfield, MA, Green Harbor is one of the coolest and most laid back fishing ports on the MA coast.
+Recreational boating season is largely over by early November, but Green Harbor is a year round operation, with commercial fishing and lobstering operations lasting through the winter.
+Located at the Southern tip of Marshfield, Green Harbor is one of the coolest and most laid back fishing ports on the Massachusetts Coastline.
 In addition to its commerical fleet, it has a very nice facility, the Green Harbor Marina, where there are transient spaces available.
 There are also many charter fishing companies working out of here as well, given the close proximity to Cape Cod Bay and Stellwagen Bank.

 Commercial boats work at Green Harbor through the winter season:

 Below Green Harbor, Duxbury beach extends nearly seven miles extends down to Saquish head.
 These places are easily accessible from Green Harbor.
 Once outside Boston Harbor at Allerton Point in Hull, Green Harbor is roughly twenty two miles to the South along the coast.
 There are a few obstructions offshore that boaters need to be aware of when approaching Green Harbor, such as the Howland Ledge and Bartlett Rock.
 Fortunately, these are both well marked.

 The Green Harbor area contains many sites of relevant nautical history, including the Dyke Road, The Winslow House, a WWII era fire control tower, and the site of the first radio broadcast.